 This paper explores how inequalities are reproduced in societies and how they are

-contested by groups and individuals.
-It is vital to understand how inequality is reproduced
+experienced by groups and individuals.
+It is vital to understand how inequalities

 This paper will equip you with analytical skills to explore and understand inequalities with a view to creating more equal futures.

 - GEOG 381

 - Schedule C

 - The content of the paper assumes that students have undertaken at least one introductory paper in human geography or a related subject.